Sligo Civil Defence continues to ‘Meet the Challenges of a Changing World’

-Sligo Civil Defence were involved in over fifty events throughout the year, and have provided first aid and ambulance cover at many important sporting and community events throughout the county.
+Sligo Civil Defence personnel attend numerous events throughout the year, and provide first aid and ambulance cover at many important sporting and community events.

 Volunteers are trained in a range of skills and techniques, and they have been an important presence at events such as the Irish Open, National Ploughing Championships, Queen Elizabeths visit, All Ireland Fleadh and President Obama’s visit to Ireland.

 Anyone interested in becoming a volunteer should contact

 Civil Defence Officer,

 e-mail firstname.lastname@example.org or download

 Civil Defence Enrolment Form (PDF) - 80 kbs

 Training classes are held in six centres throughout the county, and are open to people between the ages of 18 and 65.

 Where the action is, that is where you will find Civil Defence!
 Supporting, helping and organising the community.

 Providing essential back up in emergency situations - storm crisis, environmental threats major road, sea or air accidents, rescue operations, evacuations, fire control- its all part of the service.
 That’s why we say – when it counts, we are there.